BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: It's a nuclear warhead launcher called the Nukem with a literal radiation symbol on the weapon's skin, in a game with nukes that actually deal radiation damage (Hammerdown Protocol and Baby Nukes).
 If any weapon deserves to be a radiation-element weapon, it is this one.

-Plaguebearer - No change.
+Plaguebearer - No change other than a possible damage adjustment.

-Quadomizer - No change.
+Quadomizer - No change other than a possible damage adjustment.

 R.Y.N.A.H. - Ammo cost set to 5, splash radius increased.